vik16nathan/snpstrGenotypingSummer2022/README.md

 Type in conda env create -f fullSNPSTREnv.yml, and then conda activate fullSNPSTREnv. (or conda env update -f fullSNPSTREnv.yml if you need to update the environment)

-1. ./processReadsBeforeSTRaitRazor.sh $speciesPrefix $referenceGenome $sampleListFile (look within the process_reads_before_strait_razor subdirectory within GitLab)
+1. ./processReadsBeforeSTRaitRazor.sh $referenceGenome $sampleListFile (look within the process_reads_before_strait_razor subdirectory within GitLab)
 2. ./makeConfigAndRunAllSTRaitRazor.sh $referenceGenome $sampleListFile (within config_and_strait_razor directory)
     * Note: there are some leftover R scripts and Jupyter Notebooks in the main directory of the repository that allow an organized comparison of STR genotypes and excel table genotypes for samples with manually-computed genotypes.
 The order of these scripts is:
         * a.
 Rscript getExcelTableGenotypes.R